 The information displayed on graphs and tables always corresponds to a specific time range.
 Determining whether the range is set properly, and resetting it as necessary, are the first steps any time you explore data.
-You can set a required time range to display the relevant data by using the quick links or setting the custom time range from box 1 in the preceding image.
+You can set a required time range to display the relevant data by using the quick links or setting the custom time range from box $\bf 1$ in the preceding image.

 MURAL uses the 24-hour clock to represent times; for example, a 00:00 hours is midnight and 18:00 hours is 6 PM.
-By default, data for the last two hours is displayed.
+By default, data for Yesterday is displayed.
+For the optional modules (Bulkstats and KPI), data for the last 6 hours is displayed by default.